thatoddmailbox/fcp-stuff/encryption.md

 * None

 The default seems to be Legacy, which is a fancy XOR with a seed value exchanged during the connection.
 The default seed value, used for encrypting the initial cConnReq messages, is `2171034441`.
 The seed is then changed after each message.
 You can see the actual algorithm implemented in `proxy/fcp.js`.
+You can also see pseudo-C code of the algorithm in `encrypt.c`, translated by hand from the x86 assembly of the FirstClass binary. (it probably doesn't compile, though)